Aluminum Vs Titanium, What is difference?

 What is Aluminum?

-Aluminum parts 02
+Anodized Aluminum parts

-Pure aluminum is a silver-white metal, light in weight, with good ductility, electrical conductivity, thermal conductivity, heat resistance,high fracture toughness and radiation resistance.
+Pure aluminum is a silver-white metal, light in weight, with good ductility, electrical conductivity, thermal conductivity, heat resistance, high fracture toughness and radiation resistance.

 Aluminum in the air will form a dense oxide film on its surface, so that aluminum has good corrosion resistance.
 Normally we see aluminum machining Parts, have been oxidized.
 This oxidized aluminum is usually silvery gray.

 Aluminum is a light metal, and its compounds are widely distributed in nature.
 The content of aluminum in the Earth’s crust is about 8% (by weight), followed by oxygen and silicon.
 Aluminum is known as the world’s second metal, its production and consumption after steel.
+Aluminum is also used in bicycle frames due to its lightweight properties and suitability for applications where strength and efficiency are crucial.

 What is Titanium?